 In effect, a subset of the electronic device interface, as defined in the CCSDS EDS, is made available, via CCSDS MO services, to the end user.
-The migration of MO functionality on-board is reflected in the three integration use cases introduced in Section 1.
-In the next section, these cases will be described in detail.
+The EDS and the Deployment Description is, in fact, available to the MO during development of the device control software and as a part of operations preparation.
+This will be true whether this is a Case 1 or 2 deployment, or a Case 3 deployment where more of the MO functionality has been developed and tested to the necessary levels to be migrated on-board.

-Of course, in some cases, devices, such as thermal control, would not be directly managed by the end user, but instead by autonomous onboard services which themselves have configuration settings managed by the client.
-In such a case, the above diagram would be simply split into two parts for the communication between the end user and on-board thermal control, and between thermal control and the device.
+Of course, in most cases, on-board real-time functions, such as power or thermal control, or GNC, would not be directly managed by the end user, but instead by autonomous, real-time, onboard functions which themselves have configuration settings managed by the client.
+In such a case, the above diagram would be simply split into two parts for the communication of management settings between the end user and on-board thermal control, and real-time control settings between thermal control and the device.
+Such configurations would also have Case 1 and 2, or even 3, variants.

 Specifying Interfaces